imclab/unity3d-to-gameplay3d-physics-exporter/README.md

 - You can now load the scene in Gameplay3D

 ### Gameplay3D
 See the **Example** directory for an example of how to easily reload .scenes at runtime.
+All the scene and physics files in **res/scenes** and **res/physics** were generated in Unity3D using the exporter.